Enhance your understanding of curriculum

 Earn professional certification in the area of your initial certification.

-The Curriculum and Instruction program is designed for individuals who hold initial certification in general education or general and special education at the Early Childhood or Childhood level.
+The Curriculum & Instruction program is designed for individuals who hold initial certification in general education or general and special education at the Early Childhood or Childhood level.
 You will have the opportunity to delve deeply into areas that are of professional interest to you, shaping your own program of study.
 You may choose to concentrate your coursework and fieldwork in areas such as child development, curricular studies, children's literature, or the math and sciences.

-The Curriculum and Instruction program will deepen your capacity to understand children.
+The Curriculum & Instruction program will deepen your capacity to understand children.
 Create meaningful and responsive curricula as you strengthen your skills working with colleagues and families.
 Inquiry, reflection, creativity and collaboration will be central to your experience at Bank Street.

 Certification in Education